Coterra

-Coterra Energy Inc. is an American energy company engaged in hydrocarbon exploration based in Houston, Texas.
-The company has operations in the Permian Basin, Marcellus Shale, and the Anadarko Basin.
+Coterra Energy Inc. was an American company engaged in hydrocarbon exploration.
+The company had operations in the Permian Basin, Marcellus Shale, and the Anadarko Basin.
+In May 2026, while ranked 496th in the Fortune 500, the company merged with Devon Energy, and the Coterra name was retired.

-As of 31 December 2024, the company had 2271 e6BOE of estimated proved reserves, of which 85% was natural gas, 7% was petroleum, and 8% was natural gas liquids.
+As of December 31, 2024, the company had 2271 e6BOE of estimated proved reserves, of which 85% was natural gas, 7% was petroleum, and 8% was natural gas liquids.

 History

 The company was formed as Cabot Oil & Gas Corporation, a subsidiary of Cabot Corporation.
 It became a public company via an initial public offering in February 1990.
 In March 1991, the company became 100% publicly owned.

-In 1994, the company acquired Washington Energy Resources in a $180 million stock transaction.
+In 1994, the company acquired Washington Energy Resources for $180 million in stock.

 In May 1995, the company ousted John Lollar, its chairman and CEO, in part due to the ill-timing of the acquisition of Washington Energy Resources.

 In 1997, the company sold oil reserves and land in northwest Pennsylvania for $92.5 million.

 In 2001, the company acquired Cody Energy for $230 million.

-In June 2008, the company was added to the S&P 500.

 In 2013, the company sold its assets in the Marmaton play of Oklahoma and West Texas for $160 million.

-In March 2018, the company sold its assets in the Eagle Ford Group to KKR and Venado Oil & Gas.
+In March 2018, the company sold its assets in the Eagle Ford Group to KKR and Venado Oil & Gas for $765 million.

 In October 2021, the company acquired Cimarex Energy and was renamed Coterra Energy.

+In January 2025, the company acquired Franklin Mountain Energy and Avant Natural Resources for a combined $3.9 billion.

+In May 2026, the company was acquired by Devon Energy.